dunhamjared/dunhamjared/README.md

 I'm a full stack developer, based in Dallas, TX.

 I like to work with PHP, JS/Node, Laravel, Vue, and Svelte.
-I'm also very familier with MySQL, Elasticsearch, and MongoDB.
+I'm also very familier with SQL, Elasticsearch, and MongoDB.

 During my free time, I like to design, make, and restore many different things.